How to Make Candied Orange/Lemon (Citrus) Zest or Peel

 large rectangles, squares, thin strips, etc. or simply leave in large

-cooking time in the syrup may be needed to soften if large pieces are
+cooking time in the syrup may be needed to soften the zest if large pieces are

-cut from thick skins, and scalding in hot water before candying may
+cut from thick skins.
+Scalding the peel in hot water before candying may

-help in removing any unnecessary bitterness.
+help in remove any bitterness.
 Adding a little Grenadine

-Syrup to the grapefruit gives it a nice coloring.
+Syrup to the grapefruit gives it a nice coloring, too.

 included my recipe for candied orange zest (easy, can be done in less

 than an hour).
 Other recipes included are adapted from other books.

 Some are good for decorating cakes and desserts and some are good for